FreeTubeApp/FreeTube-Docs/development/getting-started.md

 permalink: /development/getting-started/
 ---

 Getting a development environment setup for FreeTube is very simple.
-You must have Git and Node.js installed on your system in order to set up your environment.
+You must have [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com) installed on your system in order to set up your environment.

 Once installed, open a Terminal in a folder that you'd like to store your repository.
 Then, clone the repository.